evcc-io/evcc.io/content/_index.en.md

-# Solar Charging.
+# Solar charging.
 Super simple.

 evcc optimises sustainability when charging electric vehicles.
 It enables charging using as much self-generated power as possible.